 Al Janoub Stadium

-Al Janoub Stadium is one of the first stadiums to be fully built for the World Cup, as it was officially opened in May 2019 with the Emir Cup final.
+Al Janoub Stadium is one of the first stadiums to be fully built for the World Cup.
+It was officially opened in May 2019 with the Emir Cup final.
 It is a multi-use stadium located in the city of Al-Wakra.
-It was designed by Iraqi designer Zaha Hadid, with a capacity of 40,000 spectators.
+It was designed by Iraqi designer Zaha Hadid and has a capacity of 40,000 spectators.

 The stadium will host the championship matches until the quarter-finals.
-As it is known that the climate of the Gulf state is very hot, so the supervising committee has worked on developing the stadium by equipping it with advanced cooling technology.
+The climate of the Gulf state is very hot, so the supervising committee has worked on developing the stadium by equipping it with advanced cooling technology.

 Stadium 974

 The stadium is named after the number of shipping containers used in its construction and the international calling code for Qatar.
-It is located in Doha, and it has a capacity of 40,000 spectators.
+It is located in Doha and has a capacity of 40,000 spectators.
 Stadium 974 was opened on 30 November 2021.

-New technology will be used to cool the 974 Stadium using solar energy from the canopies above the stadium.
-This will leave no carbon footprint.
-The stadium will host seven matches during the World Cup, from the group stage to the knockout stage.
+New technology will cool the 974 Stadium using solar energy from the canopies above it, leaving no carbon footprint.
+The stadium will host seven matches during the World Cup, from the group to the knockout stage.

 Al Bait Stadium

-Al Bait Stadium is located in the city of Al Khor with a capacity of 60,000 spectators, and it was opened during the 2021 Arab Cup.
-This stadium also embodies the originality and nobility of ancient Arab traditions, as it resembles the tent house, which was the most crucial station in the Arabs’ lives in the past.
+Al Bait Stadium, which has a capacity of 60,000 spectators, is located in the city of Al Khor and was opened during the 2021 Arab Cup.
+This stadium also embodies the originality and nobility of ancient Arab traditions, as it resembles the tent house, which was the most crucial station in Arab life in the past.

 Lusail Stadium

-The stadium is considered the largest in the World Cup in terms of capacity, as it can accommodate about 80,000 fans.
-The stadium is also scheduled to host ten matches during the tournament, and it was built to host the opening and closing matches of the 2022 World Cup.
+The stadium is considered the largest in the World Cup in capacity, as it can accommodate about 80,000 fans.
+It is also scheduled to host ten matches during the tournament and was built to host the opening and closing matches of the 2022 World Cup.